redibox/core/README.md

 }); // optional callback for bootstrap ready status or use events:

 RediBox.on('ready' clientStatus => {
-  RediBox.log.info(error); // internal redibox instance of winston if needed.
+  RediBox.log.info(clientStatus); // internal redibox instance of winston if needed.
   // use cache module to set a cached value with a 60 second validity time.
-  RediBox.cache.set('myKey', 'myVal', 60); // use a callback or a promise });
+  RediBox.hooks.cache.set('myKey', 'myVal', 60); // use a callback or a promise });

 RediBox.on('error' error => {